 There are two types of required readings for this course.
 First, there are two required books.
 These include, Half the Sky by Kristoff and WuDunn and Girls Like Us by Rachel Lloyd.
-Second, a set of required readings will be available through the Course website under Modules.
+They are at the UW Bookstore.
+Second, a set of required readings are available through the Course website under Modules.

-Course Website: Be sure to check out the Course Website, as this will be a place to look for this syllabus, announcements, research links, weekly questions, study guides and assignments: https://canvas.uw.edu/courses/1222727
+Course Website: Be sure to check out the Course Website, as this will be a place to look for this syllabus, announcements, research links, weekly questions, study guides and assignments: https://canvas.uw.edu/courses/1322336